mitulsharma26/learn/FRONT-END/browser.md

 |  **Dashboard State**        | Store filter or sort preferences for analytics dashboards                    |
 |  **First-Time Visit Flags** | Detect if the user has visited before and show/hide onboarding popups        |

 ---

-Sure!
-Let’s dive deep into **headers in a browser** — what they are, how they work, and their practical uses in web development.

----